Macrotus

-Macrotus californicus : Roosting Habits and Terrestrial Locomotion
+Position within Phyllostomidae

+Macrotinae was proposed as a subfamily in 1992 by Van Den Bussche.
+Macrotinae is monogeneric within Phyllostomidae (containing only one genus).
+It is the most basal subfamily of the leaf-nosed bats, meaning that its lineage was the first to diverge from a common ancestor with all other subfamilies.

+Roosting

 Macrotus has been mainly studied in the field in the Riverside Mountains of California.
 In the study area Macrotus roosts in the daytime exclusively in caves, deserted mine tunnels and deep grottos.
 They are usually within 30 to 80 feet of the entrance of the tunnel, and seemed not to require dark retreats.
 On many occasions leaf-nosed bats roost in tunnels less than 20 feet deep and fairly brightly lit.
 In order to be suitable the Macrotus retreat must be mostly enclosed and have overhead pro9tection from the weather.
 Roosting chambers are usually large enough to provide considerable ceiling surface and flying space, and thus adequate space allows the animal to find a place to roost while flying.
 The coolness of the roost also plays a factor in Macrotus selection of roosts, which is why Macrotus would choose to roost in a cool cave in the hot summers.
 Macrotus prefer to hang from sloping parts of the ceiling and actively grab the rock with ease due to the irregularity of the surface. the bat seems to rest much of the time while hanging onto the rock with only one foot.
 The free foot is often used for scratching and for grooming the fur, when the bat is engaged in these activities the body usually swings gently like an erratically disturbed pendulum.